dad2cl3/pyLoreBot2/README.md

 # Introduction
-**Another** Discond bot for searching Destiny and Destiny 2 lore written in Python.
+**Another** Discond bot for searching Destiny and Destiny 2 lore written in Python which can be invited using this [link]().

 ## Dependencies
 [Whoosh](https://pypi.org/project/Whoosh/) - Pure Python full text index and search library.

 [requests](https://pypi.org/project/requests/) - Well-known Python HTTP requests library.

+[jsonschema](https://pypi.org/project/jsonschema/) - Python JSON schema library

 ## Search Capabilities
 Whoosh relies upon a user-defined schema that defines how documents are indexed and what is stored within the index and how the index can be searched and sorted.
 The *lore* schema defines the following fields: